Dynamic Pacing for Real-time Satellite Traffic: Methods

 \subsection{Policy Deployment}

-We implement our queue selection policy in Pytorch and integrate it directly on top of WebRTC~\cite{webrtc}, an open-source framework for real-time videoconferencing.
+We implemented our queue selection policy in Pytorch and integrated it directly on top of WebRTC.
 Specifically, our queue selection policy runs on end-devices and directly modifies the maximum queue limit of WebRTC's send-side packet pacer through the pacer's API (e.g.,\ {\it setQueueLimit(TimeDelta limit)}).
 Additionally, given that our policy executes in near real-time (on the order of seconds), we are not limited to real-time constraints (e.g.,\ sub $50$ ms).
-As a result, we leverage SGP4 and TLE data to estimate high-fidelity LEO features for the duration of the videoconferencing call and adopt a transformer-based architecture to select the queue limit.
-Our approach provides the sender with knowledge of upcoming handovers by estimating their frequency over a short horizon (e.g., $2$ minutes).
-This is made possible by the predictable orbital motion of satellite constellations, which can be tracked and modeled via publicly available TLE data and SGP4, and results in handovers at regular intervals (e.g., every 15 seconds for Starlink~\cite{tanveer2023making}).
-This periodicity allows for coarse-grain handover prediction.
-Our method is complemented by~\cite{ahangarpour2024trajectory}, which can infer fine-grain features of the next serving satellite by combining TLE data with the sender's local antenna obstruction maps.
-Our focus on a sparse LEO deployment enables the near real-time estimation of future constellation states, without compromising the real-time performance of WebRTC.
+In emulation, we leverage predictable orbital motion of satellite constellations, SGP4, and TLE data to estimate high-fidelity LEO features for the upcoming decision interval.
+In contrast, for our Starlink deployment, privileged details such as the serving satellite ID are not publicly accessible.
+To estimate handovers, we assume patterns are consistent across consecutive decision intervals-- an assumption based on the predictable orbits of satellites~\cite{tanveer2023making, ahangarpour2024trajectory}.
+Consequently, the handover events logged by our handover detector in the previous interval serve as the estimate for the upcoming one.
+For the initial interval, where prior data is unavailable, we default to an estimate of $8$ equally-spaced handovers.
+We leave more advanced handover prediction as an area of future work.